 you will mailbox with large shady Oaks Farm lettering and box 209.

-- V And J Farms - pumpkins, blackberries
+- V And J Farms - pumpkins, blackberries, beef, chicken

 McCloud Road, Scott Depot, WV 25169.
 Phone: 304-755-4300.

 then follow signs to McCloud Road.
-And for a map to our farm,
+Click here for a map and directions.

 Comments from a visitor on June 14, 2012: "The owner